freefcw/hustoj/system/guide/kohana/routing.md

 If a key in a route is optional (or not present in the route), you can provide a default value for that key by passing an associated array of keys and default values to [Route::defaults], chained after your [Route::set].
 This can be useful to provide a default controller or action for your site, among other things.

 [!!]
 The `controller` and `action` key must always have a value, so they either need to be required in your route (not inside of parentheses) or have a default value provided.

+[!!]
+Kohana automatically converts controllers to follow the standard naming convention.
+For example /blog/view/123 would look for the controller Controller_Blog in classes/Controller/Blog.php and trigger the action_view() method on it.

 In the default route, all the keys are optional, and the controller and action are given a default.
 If we called an empty url, the defaults would fill in and `Controller_Welcome::action_index()` would be called.
 If we called `foobar` then only the default for action would be used, so it would call `Controller_Foobar::action_index()` and finally, if we called `foobar/baz` then neither default would be used and `Controller_Foobar::action_baz()` would be called.